apache/datafusion/datafusion/optimizer/README.md

 The `EXPLAIN VERBOSE` command can be used to show the effect of each optimization rule on a query.

+In the following example, the `type_coercion` and `simplify_expressions` passes have simplified the plan so that it  returns the constant `"3.2"` rather than doing a computation at execution time.

 ```text
 ❯ explain verbose select cast(1 + 2.2 as string) as foo;
 +------------------------------------------------------------+---------------------------------------------------------------------------+